-Contributions receivable represent unconditional amounts committed to the Center.
-Contributions receivable are reflected at either net realizable value, or at net present value based on projected cash flows.
-The Center's policy is to charge-off uncollectible receivables based upon management's judgement and analysis of the creditworthiness of the donors, collection experience, and other relevant factors.
-No allowance was provided for doubtful receivables at both June 30, 2023 and 2022.
+Other grants and contributions receivable represent unconditional amounts committed to the Center and are reflected at either net realizable value, or at net present value based on projected cash flows.
+The Center's policy is to charge-off uncollectible receivables based upon management's judgment and analysis of the creditworthiness of the donors, collection experience, and other relevant factors.
+Allowance for doubtful receivables was \$17,000 and \$0 at June 30, 2024 and 2023, respectively.